11th Sep 2017

 Here's how to pick the correct cover for your comforter:

-- We recommend buying a duvet cover that is equal – 2" larger than the comforter size.
+- We recommend buying a duvet cover that is equal to or 2" smaller than the comforter size.
+This gives a snug fit and keeps your comforter from shifting inside the cover.

 - If you bought a comforter with duvet loops, check to see if the cover has ties inside.
 Remember, you don't NEED to have a cover with ties, but it is a bonus to help keep your comforter from shifting.

-If your comforter doesn't have loops, just follow Step 1 and 2.
+If your comforter doesn't have loops, follow Steps 1 and 2.
 Loops or no loops, we suggest having a cover on your comforter.
-This protects it from dirt, pet hair, dust, and makes washing much easier.
+This cover protects your comforter from dirt, pet hair, and dust and makes washing easier.